torvalds/linux/Documentation/teaching/labs/networking.rst

 The first two are abstractions of a socket:

-  * :c:type:`struct socket` is an abstraction very close to user-space, ie `BSD sockets <http://en.wikipedia.org/wiki/Berkeley_sockets>`_ used to program network applications;
+  * :c:type:`struct socket` is an abstraction very close to user space, ie `BSD sockets <http://en.wikipedia.org/wiki/Berkeley_sockets>`_ used to program network applications;
   * :c:type:`struct sock` or *INET socket* in Linux terminology is the network